-I know a lot of business owners who love their business in the same depth you could love another person.
+A lot of business owners love their business in the same depth they love another person.
 The amount of passion, drive, thought and time put into many businesses can equal or sometimes surpass those of a romantic relationship.

 Before you know it, 10 years have gone by and everything becomes a routine.
 There’s very little to learn about your business or industry and you’re running on autopilot.

 At this point, why you started this business is often a distant memory.
 You start wondering why you laboured for so long, or even worse, you start thinking maybe it’s time to cash your chips and walk away.